 The narrative is complicated.
 The Theophilus of the title is Theophilus, Patriarch of Alexandria (+412).
 The account is a first-person account of some event of Theophilus’ tenure, including a visit to the monastery during which he is granted a vision of the Virgin Mary, who then relates (in first person) her and her Son’s connection with the monastery.
 The entire narrative is then said to have been actually written down by Cyril of Alexandria (+ 444) himself!
 But there is no doubt that while the narrative demonstrates traditions of definite antiquity it does not date so far back as St Cyril!
 Mingana would attribute the work to Kyriakos, Bishop of Bahnasa (Oxyrrhynchus), who wrote in the early fifteenth century.

-While there are many aspects of the Vision of Theophilus which do not align with Eastern Orthodox tradition regarding the Holy Family (and which will certainly be all the more entirely bizarre to western Christians) the work itself is still a rather beautiful expression of piety.
+While there are many aspects of the Vision of Theophilus which may be found entirely bizarre by western Christians, the work itself is a rather beautiful expression of piety.
 For more information on the traditions related to the Holy Family in Egypt, see this post in which I give short descriptions of a number of excellent books on the subject.
 Enjoy a seasonally apropos reading originating from a land closer to the sunrise!

 Again the third Book (containing) the flight (according to) the vision shown to Theophilus, Patriarch of the great city of Alexandria, concerning the arrival of our Lady Mary, Mother of God, in the land of Egypt, and concerning the house which she and her beloved Son Jesus Christ inhabited in the holy mountain of Ḳusḳam, on account of their great fear of King Herod.